sonyarouje/react-native-ad-b2c/README.md

 }
 ```

-Note: This client library is a modified version of https://github.com/wkh237/react-native-azure-ad to suit Microsoft AD B2C authentication.
+Note: This client library is a modified version of https://github.com/wkh237/react-native-azure-ad to suit Azure AD B2C authentication.

 I will add some more details at a later point.